Convenience Store Financing

 If you’re buying an existing convenience store, you may be able to negotiate financing with the seller.
 In lieu of receiving the full purchase amount, the seller could be willing to finance all or part of the purchase price.

 Top 3 Options for Convenience Store Inventory Financing

 Starting out can be a big drain on financial resources, but if you cannot stock your convenience store shelves with items customers want to buy, you won’t last long.
 Also, convenience store sales are highly correlated to weather.
 Having plenty of seasonal (impulse) items can have a significant impact on sales.

 Having enough seasonal inventory during peak demand is critical.
 In winter, you’ll need fireplace wood bundles stacked in front of the store, over-the-counter cold remedies, batteries, rock salt or ice melt, windshield wiper fluid and de-icer, ice scrapers, cold-weather treats.
 In summer, you’ll need frozen treats, packaged ice, coolers, tanning lotion/sunscreen, sunglasses, sports drinks, allergy aids, charcoal, beach umbrellas.

 As we briefly discussed above, the E-cigarette and vaping marketplace is experiencing seismic growth and is expected to reach a market size of over $47 billion annually by 2025.
 Vaping supplies can be very costly to properly stock a proper selection of products.
 However, margins on vaping supplies can be the highest of all inventory found in a convenience store.
 If you operate a convenience store, E-cigarette and vaping supplies are must-carry inventory.

-The merchant cash provider gives the salon a lump sum cash advance, and the c-store pays back the advance through a daily or weekly percentage of its credit card sales.
+The merchant cash provider gives the convenience store a lump sum cash advance, and the c-store pays back the advance through regular (daily, weekly, or bi-monthly) payments based on a percentage of its credit card sales or other business receipts.